New Homes vs. Old Homes: Which Is Right For You?

 New or old, existing or not, there is plenty of thought that must go into what sort of home you want to buy.
 It may be advantageous for you to take a tour of houses from both camps to better determine what best fits your needs.

-You may be a staunch “new construction” buyer and fall in love with a cute little bungalow in your favorite neighborhood; you might think you want a brick home on a quarter-acre lot only to be wooed by the technology and convenience of a newly-built home.
+You may be a staunch new-construction buyer and fall in love with a cute little bungalow in your favorite neighborhood.
+Or you might think you want a brick home on a quarter-acre lot only to be wooed by the technology and convenience of a newly-built home.

-Whatever you choose, PennyMac is here to help you obtain the financing you need to secure your dream home!
-Interested in learning more about our services?
-Contact a PennyMac loan officer us today to get started on your path to homeownership.
+Whatever you choose, PennyMac is here to help you obtain the financing you need to secure your ideal home!
+Learn about your options and how you can get pre-approved for a home purchase loan by connecting with a PennyMac loan officer today.